|

 UNDER-SIZED CHARGERS: A charger that is

 more the 100AH less than the your battery’s rated capacity.
-Will

-chargers are precisely matched. ·
+battery and chargers are precisely matched. ·

 OVER-SIZED CHARGERS: A charger that is

 over 100AH more than your battery’s rated capacity.
-Can overcharge and

-battery. ·
+life of your battery. ·

 WHEN TO